 Things to do after installing Ubuntu 12.04 Precise Pangolin

-After Installing Ubuntu 12.04 Precise Pangolin, there are a wealth of things that need to be dealt with.
-DVD, Audio and Video Codecs, Archiving formats, generally useful stuff.
+After Installing Ubuntu 12.04 Precise Pangolin, there are a wealth of things that need to be dealt with, including Hardware Drivers, DVD, Audio and Video Codecs, Archiving formats, generally useful stuff.

 These instructions presume you are proficient with PPAs, .Debs, and other terminal commands, Ubuntu Tweak, and require a full set of video, audio, and archive codecs, as well as Skype, Flash, and a truck-load of wallpapers.